dvcrn/proton/README.md

 ### Install

 Proton *(name subject to change)* is still in a very early stage.
 To install you'll have to compile it yourself, but no worries!
 It is very easy.

+#### Pre-warning
+Proton tries to be your unified configuration system.
+Please use a fresh atom installation or backup your existing config as proton will very likely __wipe your settings and packages__.
+Alternatively make sure your `~/proton` file contains your current configuration.
+The template you can copy is available [here](https://github.com/dvcrn/proton/blob/master/templates/proton.edn)

 #### Requirements
 - atom / apm